goodudetheboy/ragebait-generator/README.md

 ## Usage

 1. Enter your password
+2. **Choose your content method:**
-2. Type a ragebait prompt (e.g., "Why your phone battery dies at 20%")
+   - **Text Prompt Only**: Type your ragebait idea (e.g., "Why your phone battery dies at 20%")
+   - **Images Only**: Upload 1-3 images and AI will generate ragebait about them
+   - **Both**: Upload images AND add a prompt to use your images with custom script
 3. **Select a voice personality** from the dropdown (default: UNHINGED & EMOTIONAL)
 4. Click "Generate Ragebait Video"
 5. Wait 2-3 minutes for AI generation + video rendering
 6. Download or share your video!

+### Image Upload Tips
+- Upload 1-3 images (max 5MB each)
+- AI analyzes images using Grok Vision to create ragebait
+- Works great for: screenshots, memes, controversial photos
+- Combine with prompt for more control

 ## Deployment to Vercel